bupar01/raspberrypi-wsdd-install/README.md

 Since Windows 10 updates since 2021 and may be shortly before that, samba servers are no longer showing up in Windows Explorer's Network window.
 The python3 [wsdd script](https://github.com/christgau/wsdd) by Steffen Christgau published in GitHub implemented a Web Service Discovery host daemon provides a workaround for this problem until samba implements an internal solution.
 ## How do you install it in Raspberry Pi OS
+1. execute the commands as root or add sudo in front
 1. make sure python3 is installed and where it is, install python3 if not present (apt install python3) which python3
 1. download wsdd.py from github